Why Do Some Companies Put Profits Above All Else?

 Pure and simple, the reason is greed – the all-consuming drive to increase executive compensation and “shareholder value”.
 For example,

-- From 2000 to 2007, investment firms and mortgage lenders decided to make as much money as they could in the housing market.
-With the help of a complicit congress, they relaxed lending standards and cajoled millions of unsophisticated consumers into buying more house than they could afford.
+- From 2000 to 2007, investment firms and mortgage lenders decided to make as much money as they could in the housing market (see Wikipedia for specifics).
+With the help of a complicit Congress, they relaxed lending standards and cajoled millions of unsophisticated consumers into buying more house than they could afford.
 Foreclosure rates exploded, and the worst financial crisis since the Great Depression resulted.
 Many Americans are still suffering.